SuHoHan95/VISOLO/README.md

 ## Model Checkpoints (YTVIS 2019)
 Due to the small size of YTVIS dataset, the scores may fluctuate even if retrained with the same configuration.

-**Note:** The provided checkpoints are the ones with *highest* accuracies from multiple training attempts.
+**Note:** The provided checkpoints are the ones with *highest* accuracy from multiple training attempts.

 | backbone  |  FPS |  AP  | AP50 | AP75 |  AR1 |  AR10 | download |
 |:----------|:----:|:----:|:----:|:----:|:----:|:-----:|:--------:|